sourcecred/docs/docs/beta/introduction.md

 # Our Community

-\[Bring the reader around to the sensation of SourceCred as a functioning community with goals, not just a lofty idea and a lot of theories but no action.
-Highlight the sensation that we are an actual group of people working together successfully to bring this vision to reality.]
+[//]: # (Bring the reader around to the sensation of SourceCred as a functioning community with goals, not just a lofty idea and a lot of theories but no action.
+Highlight the sensation that we are an actual group of people working together successfully to bring this vision to reality)

-If you'd like to [get involved](get-involved.md) we'd love to have you.
+If you'd like to [get involved] we'd love to have you.
 We don't care about college degrees or credentials.
 There's no whiteboard interview.
 If you have skills, creativity, or empathy to offer, then come earn some Cred. 😉